DAB0mB/react-autorun/README.md

 }
 ```

-Optionally, you can tell autorun to ignore some variables; React hooks are patched out of the box:
+Optionally, you can tell autorun to ignore some variables:

 ```ts
 // utils/hooks.ts